fbphc/fbphc/README.md

 <br />

-Aside from coding, I'm also passionate about music 🎶, art 🎨 and sustainability 🌳.
+Aside from coding, I'm also passionate about music 🎶 and sustainability 🌳.
 I am always looking for opportunity to increase my knowledge and at the same time give my contribution.

 <br />